Bryan Lourd: Personal life

-Lourd and actress Carrie Fisher were in a relationship from 1991 to 1994.
+Lourd and actress Carrie Fisher were in a relationship from 1991 to 1994, during which time they identified themselves as being a married couple.
 Their relationship ended when he left her for a man after realizing he was gay.
 They have one daughter, actress Billie Lourd, born in 1992.

-Lourd married Bruce Bozzi, the former co-owner of The Palm (now owned by Landrys Restaurants), on October 12, 2016, and Lourd legally adopted Bozzi's daughter, Ava.
+Lourd married Bruce Bozzi, the former co-owner of The Palm (later owned by Landrys Restaurants), on October 12, 2016.
+Bozzi and Lourd legally adopted Bozzi's daughter, Ava.
 They divide their time between an apartment in the West Village, in Lower Manhattan, New York City, and a house in Beverly Hills, California.

 Philanthropy and public service

 Lourd was elected to the board of trustees of the Los Angeles County Museum of Art in 2011.
 He serves on the board of directors of the Lincoln Center for the Performing Arts in New York City.
 He was appointed to the President's Committee on the Arts and Humanities in 2009 by President Barack Obama and to the board of the John F. Kennedy Center for the Performing Arts in 2015.
 He attended the Allen & Company Sun Valley Conference in 2013.